-Over the last half century, the relationship between industrialisation, urbanisation, and demographic change has attracted an enormous amount of attention among historical demographers, as well as among family and urban historians.
-In the works of the first generation of scholars, special consideration was given to family and domestic groups, as they were seen as primary arenas in which many of the relationships between individuals, institutions, and socioeconomic change were acted out (Hareven, 2000, 321).
-Applying structural-functionalist theories, family historians of the 1970s and 1980s came to challenge many fundamental generalisations about the historical impact of industrialisation and urbanisation on households and families.
-Yet many questions were left unanswered (Kertzer and Schiaffino, 1983; Arcury 1990).
-While over subsequent decades there was continued interest in studying the relationship between historical industrial change and demographic change, the discussion of the impact of the former on the most basic of social institutions-the household and the family has since faded.
-This research reintroduces to the historical-demographic literature the problem of the relationship between a set of interdependent processes generally labeled as "industrialisation" and "urbanisation", and family change.
-Employing quantitative methodologies, we examine the impact of developing urban life on the family system of the industrialising city of Rostock, with the goal of capturing structural developments in nuptiality, residence patterns and household formation rules, as revealed in the city's two censuses of 1867 and 1900.
-Comparing only two snapshots of the city places obvious limits on our analysis (Dillon and Roberts, 2002), even though the period under investigation was characterised by substantial urban and industrial growth, as well as increased migratory movements to our location.
-Nevertheless, we believe that this newly available material can provide some important clues about the changes in demographic patterns in an urbanising setting, and may contribute to the further construction of theories regarding the interplay between processes of social change and family change in the past.
+Over the last half century, the relationship between industrialization, urbanization, and demographic change has attracted an enormous amount of attention among historical demographers, as well as among family and urban historians.
+In the works of the first generation of scholars, special consideration was given to family and domestic groups, as they were seen as primary arenas in which many of the relationships between individuals, institutions, and socioeconomic change were acted out (Hareven 2000, 321).
+Applying structural-functionalist theories, family historians of the 1970s and 1980s came to challenge many fundamental generalizations about the historical impact of industrialization on households and families.
+Yet many questions were left unanswered (Kertzer and Schiaffino 1983; Arcury 1990).
+While over subsequent decades there was continued interest in studying the relationship between historical industrial change and demographic change, the discussion of the impact of the former on the most basic of social institutions - the household and the family - has since faded.
+This research reintroduces to the historical-demographic literature the problem of the relationship between a set of processes generally labeled as "industrialization" and family change.
+Employing a variety of quantitative methodologies, we examine the impact of developing urban industrial life on the family system of the industrialising city of Rostock, with the goal of capturing long-term structural developments in nuptiality, residence patterns, and household formation rules; as revealed in the city's two censuses of 1867 and 1900.
+This newly available material provides new empirical insights, and may contribute to the further construction of theories regarding the interplay between processes of social change and family change in the past.

 The paper is organized as follows.
-We open with a brief review of older and newer perspectives on changes in the urban family structure associated with urbanisation and industrialisation.
+We open with a brief review of older and newer perspectives on changes in the urban family structure associated with modernization and industrialization.
 This is followed by a discussion of the censal basis of our research, and by some methodological considerations.
-The first section concludes with an assessment of basic demographic trends and the development of urban industrial life in Rostock during the XIXth century.
-In the main body of the paper that follows, we examine changes in the family system which took place in Rostock between 1867 and 1900, including patterns of marriage household formation and headship, as well as household structure and composition.
+The first section concludes with an assessment of basic demographic trends and the development of urban industrial life in Rostock during the 19th century.
+In the main body of the paper that follows, we examine long-term changes in the family system in Rostock between 1867 and 1900, including patterns of marriage and household formation and headship, as well as household structure and composition.
 We then supplement this more conventional approach with an investigation of changes in the intergenerational bonds and co-residence patterns of the elderly.
 The gender, occupational, and spatial differentials of the processes involved will also be discussed, as will the role played by the migration characteristics of individuals in their residence and life-course patterns.
 We close with a general discussion and conclusion.